JRCSTU/wltp/README.rst

 This program was implemented from scratch based on this :download:`GTR specification <23.10.2013 ECE-TRANS-WP29-GRPE-2013-13 0930.docx>` (included in the ``docs/`` dir).
-The latest version of this :term:`GTR`, along with other related documents ones can found at UNECE's site:
+The latest version of this :term:`GTR`, along with other related documents can be found at UNECE's site:

 * http://www.unece.org/trans/main/wp29/wp29wgs/wp29grpe/grpedoc_2013.html
 * https://www2.unece.org/wiki/pages/viewpage.action?pageId=2523179